- Drip Irrigation Design Guidelines

 - Drip System Sample Detail Drawings

 Slopes create some unique problems for drip irrigation systems.
-These problems are not hard to solve, but if not considered and/or addressed they can create huge problems.
+These problems are not hard to solve, but if not considered and/or addressed they can create a mess.

 An easier to read, higher resolution (656 kb) pdf version of the drip system design shown above can be downloaded by clicking on the image above, or click here.
 The pdf version includes a copy of the planting plan that goes with the drip system.
 The plans print out on 5 standard letter-size sheets of paper.
 I suggest you click on the image above to download it and then print it for a visual reference before continuing.
 (Yes, this is a real design for a site on a hillside overlooking the Pacific Ocean in Ventura, California.
 No, it’s not my house.
 Our house has a fine view– of two cats in the yard!)